Brownsville-Digital/website/index.md

           <section id="wordpresssite">
             <h3>Baughman Properties Website</h3>
             <img src="images/portfolio/baughman.png" width="500" alt="Baughman Properties">
             <p>The Roots.io toolset includes Webpack, Ansible and PHP Laravel framework for enterprise level provisioning, deployment and maintenance of projects utilizing the Wordpress framework.
-The above project, details about rental properties are administratable.
+The above project, details about rental properties are administrable.
 We don't specialize in graphic design, but sometimes take on that role.
 User Experience is, of course, the foundation.</p>
           </section>

           <section id="storybook">